edmondop/edmondop/README.md

 - Season with data engineering tomato sauce  🍅
 - Mix with pragmatism and passion for business impact

- Can be served hot or cold, in large organizations or at small dinners, in deep technical discussion and high level strategic roadmaps.
+ Can be served hot or cold, in large organizations or at small dinners, in deep technical discussions and high level strategic roadmaps.

 ### A little about me.